-John is also a founding editor of Raw Dog Screaming Press.
+John is also a founding editor of Raw Dog Screaming Press, recognized by the Horror Writers Association in 2019 with their Specialty Press Award.
 He spent four years as editor-in-chief of The Dream People online literary journal of bizarro fiction and poetry.
 Other editorial projects include three print anthologies, four e-anthologies, and freelance work for such companies as National Lampoon and Double Dragon Publishing.

 His hobbies include travel, games of strategy, and collecting Hong Kong comic books.
 He has an intense interest in films.
 During the 1990s he kicked around in the DC industrial-electro-goth scene in the band Dead Letter Office and owned Rack and Ruin Studio.
 He has been involved in the production of numerous short films, including award winners Party Girl and Uberman: An Experiment in Consciousness.
 Director Jayson Densman has collaborated with John for years spawning a trilogy of PoVids derived from his poetry.

 He currently serves as vice president of Diverse Writers and Artists of Speculative Fiction.

 As a storyteller reviewers have compared John to J. G. Ballard, Clive Barker, Donald Barthelme, Ray Bradbury, William Burroughs, Wes Craven, David Cronenberg, R. Crumb, James Herbert, Shaun Hutson, John Irving, Franz Kafka, Sarah Kane, HP Lovecraft, the Marx Brothers, Carlton Mellick III, Monty Python, Vladimir Nabokov, George Orwell, Chuck Palahniuk, Johnathan Swift, Walter Tevis, and Kurt Vonnegut.
 If any of this sounds good to you please consider investigating his books.